 An OB/GYN addresses some of the most important health issues in your life, including birth control, pregnancy, menopause, and infections of your reproductive organs.
-Trust the expert gynecological team at The Women’s Center, with eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, to provide you with the care you need to stay healthy and resolve any issues with your reproductive health.
+Trust the expert gynecological team at The Women’s Center, with convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, to provide you with the care you need to stay healthy and resolve any issues with your reproductive health.
 Call one of the offices or book an appointment online to set up your gynecological care today.

 Yearly gynecological exams help monitor the health of your pelvic organs, including your reproductive organs and bladder.
 You can start seeing a gynecologist at ages 13-15, but the appointment may include just a talk and physical exam, with no pelvic exam.

 If you’re sexually active, it’s particularly important to see a gynecologist to check for sexually transmitted infections.

 Your doctor from The Women’s Center begins the appointment with a review of your general health and discusses any changes.
 They examine the outside of your vagina and use a speculum to examine the inside of your vagina and cervix.
 You usually have a Pap test performed during this portion of the exam.
 Your doctor gathers cells from your cervix using a swab — it’s generally not painful but a little uncomfortable.
 A Pap test screens for cervical cancer.

 Your doctor also checks your uterus, cervix, fallopian tubes, and ovaries for irregularities by placing two gloved fingers in your vagina.
 You also undergo a breast exam for any lumps or irregularities.